 No. While an undergraduate degree in Computer Science, Computer Engineering, or another related technical or scientific discipline is preferred, it is not required.
 Applicants must demonstrate that they have strong computer science skills, good math skills, and a firm grasp of statistics.
 We look for evidence that you have these skills (project work, internships, coursework, significant professional experience, etc.).
 Simply saying that you have been a programmer for many years, or that you have been coding since you were young, is not sufficient.

-- The application requires a personal essay.
-What makes a good essay?
+- The application requires a statement of purpose.
+What makes a good statement?

-A good essay conveys three different types of information about you.
+A good statement conveys three different types of information about you.

 First, we look for strong evidence that you can do well in the MIIS degree program.
 For example, a description of your academic experience; a description of a software project that you were involved in (including your role in its implementation and its impact); a description of an internship or other professional experience, etc. are all good pieces of evidence.
 The descriptions are stronger the more specific you can make them-- i.e., details about what you did, what you liked, and what you learned from these experiences.